 Taking time out from the daily 9-5 to attend training can often be a challenge when we are under pressure from deadlines, so when you do attend a course that really delivers, it can feel like such a good investment.

-When I was recently asked if I wanted to attend a one day course that the charity MIND were running for Simplyhealth Professionals on ‘Managing Mental Health at Work’ I was conflicted… On the one hand, this is absolutely the sort of training that I and my entire management team need to know about, yet on the other… could I afford the time out from a busy schedule?
+When I was recently asked if I wanted to attend a one day course that the charity MIND was running for Denplan on ‘Managing Mental Health at Work’ I was conflicted… On the one hand, this is absolutely the sort of training that I and my entire management team need to know about, yet on the other… could I afford the time out from a busy schedule?

 I am pleased to say that I absolutely made the right decision and opted for the training.
 And what a great use of my time.

 The course I attended increases awareness of mental health problems and the challenges they can present in the workplace, and left me and my colleagues feeling much more confident in how to manage and work alongside colleagues who are experiencing mental distress.